q8fft/Sword-or-Whip/README.md

 # Sword-or-Whip

-Sword or Whip - #igavania page
+Sword or Whip - #igavania RTL page

 An example is here